Automattic/sensei/CONTRIBUTING.md

 Firstly, thanks for even thinking about contributing.
 You're awesome!

+We recommend checking out [Setting Up Your Development Environment](https://github.com/Automattic/sensei/wiki/Setting-Up-Your-Development-Environment) to get the necessary tools in place before proceeding.
 To make things easier we've created these guidelines:

 ## Issues:
 - When opening an issue please keep it to one bug / enhancement / question etc. this to simplify the discussion.